 - Inter-zome calls let one zome call another zome’s functions within one agent’s cell.

 - Bridge calls let one of an agent’s cells call another of their cells, allowing sharing of functionality and data between apps.

-- Remote calling lets one agent call functions in another agent’s cell within the same DHT network.
+- Remote calling lets one agent call functions in another agent’s cell within the same DNA’s network.

-- Remote calling sets up a direct, end-to-end encrypted channel between two agents to pass the input parameters and return value.
+- Remote calling sets up a direct, end-to-end encrypted channel between two agents to exchange the input parameters and return value.

-- You call another agent’s functions by specifying their agent ID; Holochain resolves this ID to an IP address.
+- One agent calls another agent’s functions by specifying their agent ID; Holochain resolves this ID to a network transport address.